 The virus attacks multiple organs including the eyes, skin, genitals, lungs and liver and can also increase the chances of the rabbit catching other diseases.

-What are the symptoms of myxomatosis?
+What are the symptoms of myxomatosis in rabbits?

 With some strains of the disease there can be incubation period of up to 14 days.
 During this time there may just be subtle changes in the rabbit’s behaviour.
 Once they start to develop, the classic symptoms of myxomatosis are:

 - Discharge from the nose and eyes

 - Swelling around the eyes, face, ears and genitals

 - Eyes closed due to inflammation resulting in blindness (wild rabbits often don’t run away when approached)